brianwisti/rgb-brain-hugo/site/content/post/2024/04/Generating a Plugins Page for my Logseq Graph.md

 ## How?

-Everything we need to know can be determined by looking at the plugin files and reading some *JSON*.
+Everything we need to know can be determined by looking at the plugin files and reading some [JSON](../../../card/JSON.md).
 I'm going to use Nushell for this task, but just about anything should do the job.
 The same basic logic will work in any language with support for loading and processing JSON.

 ### The `~/.logseq/` Folder